Mauricio Lomelin

 function _fnmap_validate_fnames() {

-local fn duplicates=false
+local duplicates=false

 for fn in ${(k)fn_count}; do